awsdocs/aws-elemental-medialive-user-guide/doc_source/output-sidecar-and-smptett-mss.md

 1. Choose **Add captions**\.
 You now have an undefined captions encode inside this output\.

-1. For **Captions description name**, enter a name for this captions asset that is unique in the channel, for example, **Web\-VTT Czech**\.
+1. For **Captions description name**, enter a name for this captions asset that is unique in the channel, for example, **WebVTT Czech**\.
 Or accept the default \(which is automatically generated\)\.

-1. For **Captions selector name**, enter the name of the captions selector that you created in [step 1](identify-captions-in-the-input.md)\.
+1. For **Captions selector name**, enter the name of the captions selector that you created when you [created the captions selectors in the input](identify-captions-in-the-input.md)\.
 Specify the selector that identifies the captions asset that is the source for the captions in this output\.

 1. For **Captions settings**, choose the appropriate format for the output captions\.

 1. Complete the fields that appear for the selected format\.
 For details about a field, choose the Info link beside the field\.
+For tips about font styles in EBU\-TT\-D, TTML, and WebVTT captions, see [Font styles for EBU\-TT\-D](ebut-tt-font-styles.md), [Font styles for TTML](ttml-font-styles.md) and [Font styles for WebVTT](webvtt-font-styles.md)\.

 1. You now have one output that contains one captions encode that is fully defined\.